Jesus: Teachings and miracles

-In the Synoptics, Jesus teaches extensively, often in parables, about the Kingdom of God (or, in Matthew, the Kingdom of Heaven).
-The Kingdom is described as both imminent and already present in the ministry of Jesus.
-Jesus promises inclusion in the Kingdom for those who accept his message.
-He talks of the "Son of Man", an apocalyptic figure who will come to gather the chosen.

-Jesus calls people to repent their sins and to devote themselves completely to God.
-He tells his followers to adhere to Jewish law, although he is perceived by some to have broken the law himself, for example regarding the Sabbath.
+In the Synoptics, Jesus teaches extensively—often in parables—about the Kingdom of God.
+Jesus also speaks of the "Son of Man", an apocalyptic figure who will come to gather the chosen.
+Jesus calls people to repent of their sins and to devote themselves wholly to God.
+He instructs his followers to observe Jewish law, although he is perceived by some contemporaries as having broken the law himself, for example in relation to Sabbath observance.
 When asked what the greatest commandment is, Jesus replies: "You shall love the Lord your God with all your heart, and with all your soul, and with all your mind ...
-And a second is like it: 'You shall love your neighbor as yourself.
-Other ethical teachings of Jesus include loving your enemies, refraining from hatred and lust, turning the other cheek, and forgiving people who have sinned against you.
+And a second is like it: 'You shall love your neighbour as yourself.
+Other ethical teachings attributed to Jesus include loving one's enemies, refraining from hatred and lust, turning the other cheek, and forgiving those who have sinned against oneself.

-John's Gospel presents the teachings of Jesus not merely as his own preaching, but as divine revelation.
+The Gospel of John presents the teachings of Jesus not merely as his own preaching but as divine revelation.
 John the Baptist, for example, states in John 3:34: "He whom God has sent speaks the words of God, for he gives the Spirit without measure."
-In John 7:16 Jesus says, "My teaching is not mine but his who sent me."
-He asserts the same thing in John 14:10: "Do you not believe that I am in the Father and the Father is in me?
+In John 7:16, Jesus says, "My teaching is not mine but his who sent me."
+He reiterates this in John 14:10: "Do you not believe that I am in the Father and the Father is in me?
 The words that I say to you I do not speak on my own; but the Father who dwells in me does his works."